tekmarglobal/dart-api-client/docs/CustomerApi.md

 <a name="apicustomerupdatecustomerpost"></a>
 # **ApiCustomerUpdateCustomerPost**
-> RestResultOfCustomerServiceCustomerResponse ApiCustomerUpdateCustomerPost (CustomerServiceNewCustomerRequest body = null)
+> RestResultOfCustomerServiceCustomerResponse ApiCustomerUpdateCustomerPost (CustomerServiceNewCustomerRequest customerServiceNewCustomerRequest = null)